-- answer how they will remedy the violation.
-If the Employer denies the allegations, they must specifically state how the Employer is in compliance with the Ordinance. - 17.3.4 The Department may also amend the initial Notice of Investigation and resend to the Employer at any point in the investigation.
-If an Employer does not maintain or retain adequate records or supply the required records and information within the timeframe established by the Department, it creates a rebuttable presumption that the Employer has violated the Ordinance. - 17.3.5 Within 7 days of receiving the Notice of Investigation, the Employer must notify its Employees that the Department is conducting an investigation.
-The Department will provide a form for the Employer to display.
-An ESST violation notice will need to be posted in area where it is visible to Employees that an open investigation has been initiated.
-The Employer has 7 days to send the Department a photo of where the notice has been posted.
+- 17.3.2 Within 7 days of receiving the Notice of Investigation, the Employer must notify its Employees that the Department is conducting an investigation.
+The Department will provide an ESST violation notice where it will need to be posted in area where it is visible to Employees that an open investigation has been initiated.
 The Employer must post the notice in English and the primary language of Employees as identified by the Employees.
 The Employer is permitted to make additional copies to post in more than 1 location or can post in the online system that Employees can access.
-The notice must be posted until the case is closed and the Department has confirmed the Respondent or Employer is in compliance. - 17.3.6 If the Employer fails to provide a written response within 30 days or fails to provide any other requested information, the Department will make its decision without the benefit of the Employer's input.
+The notice must be posted until the case is closed and the Department has confirmed the Respondent or Employer is in compliance.
+The Employer must send a photo of where the notice has been posted within 7 days to the Department.
+(See Saint Paul, Minnesota, Municipal Ordinance §233.13(b)(1).) - 17.3.3 The Employer must provide a written response, via US Mail, fax or email, to the Department within 30 days of receiving the Department's Notice of Investigation.
+The written response must specifically state the Employer's position regarding the allegations set forth in the Notice of Investigation and include all records and information requested.
+If the Employer admits to violating the Ordinance, they must answer how they will remedy the violation.
+If the Employer denies the allegations, they must specifically state how the Employer is in compliance with the Ordinance.
+(See Saint Paul, Minnesota, Municipal Ordinance §233.13(b).) - 17.3.4 If the Employer fails to provide a written response within 30 days or fails to provide any other requested information, the Department will make its decision without the benefit of the Employer's input.
 The Department will rely only on the information provided to the Department.
-The Employer may request additional time to submit the written response or a response to a request for further information to the Department.
+If an Employer does not maintain or retain adequate records or supply the required records and information within the timeframe established by the Department, it creates a rebuttable presumption that the Employer has violated the Ordinance.
+(See Saint Paul, Minnesota, Municipal Ordinance §233.13(b)(2).) - 17.3.5 The Employer may request additional time to submit the written response or a response to a request for further information to the Department.
 Such a request should include the amount of time requested and the reason that the Employer cannot respond within the original time allowed.
 The Department's grant or denial of this request is not appealable.
+(See Saint Paul, Minnesota, Municipal Ordinance §233.13(b).)